asmeurer/blog/posts/moving-away-from-python-2.markdown

   that does it.
-While writing cross compatible code is [easier than ever](http://python-future.org/), it still remains true that you have to remember to add `__future__` imports to the top of every file, to import all relevant builtins from your compatibility file or library, to run all your tests in both Python 2 and 3.
+While writing cross compatible code is [easier than ever](http://python-future.org/), it still remains true that you have to remember to add `__future__` imports to the top of every file, to import all relevant builtins from your compatibility file or library, and to run all your tests in both Python 2 and 3.
 Supporting both versions is a major cognitive burden to library developers, as they always have to be aware of important differences in the two languages.
 Developers on any library that does anything with strings will need to understand how things